ynput/OpenPype/website/docs/dev_settings.md

 ```

 #### color
-- preimplemented entity to store and load color values
+- pre implemented entity to store and load color values
 - entity store and expect list of 4 integers in range 0-255
     - integers represents rgba [Red, Green, Blue, Alpha]
 - has modifier `"use_alpha"` which can be `True`/`False`